 Hayes grantees and their families have found many of the following programs and organizations useful in pursuing both specific opportunities and general resources for intellectually gifted young people.
 While the Hayes Foundation does not endorse any specific program, we hope these links will be of some help as you pursue your interests.
+This list is by no means exhaustive.
 If you know of other programs that might be of interest to others, please feel free to share them with us.

 It is worth noting that many summer programs have application and financial aid deadlines months ahead of the program, and require considerable input from students and their recommenders.
 For students seeking summer learning experiences, it pays to plan ahead, keeping in mind our January 1, April 1, June 1, and October 1 grant deadlines.